Tracing your family history?

 However, such essential records are best kept in proper archive facilities instead of in old buildings, so they are periodically transferred to safer hands, in the relevant Archiving offices.

-In the case of St Helens at Trowell, the Church Parish Records were archived a few years ago, and are now held in the Nottinghamshire Archives by Notts County Council.
+In the case of St Helen’s at Trowell, the Church Parish Records were archived some years ago and are now held in the Nottinghamshire Archives by Notts County Council – you can details of how to find them on the Link page.

 The recent burial registers are still held by the Church - this covers burials from about 1918 to the current date, although we have collected some earlier information by looking at gravestones.
 All previous registers have gone into the archives.
 The Notts Archive Office has Trowell's burial records up to 1918.

 In order to reliably trace the older records, the best route would be to visit the Nottinghamshire Archives at Notts County Council.
-The offices are actually in the City Centre, and you can get full details from the 'Links' page on our web site.
+The offices are in the City Centre, and you can get full details from the Links page.

-If the information you are looking for isnt in there, then it could be in the archive of the historic Archdeaconry of Nottingham, at Nottingham University.
-You can get to that office through the web and there are full details from the 'Links' page on our web site.
+If the information you are looking for isn’t there, then it could be in the archive of the historic Archdeaconry of Nottingham, at Nottingham University.
+You can get to that office online, and there are full details on this Link page.

-We also have links at the left, for the Church buildings history, and full lists of Rectors and Vicars who have worked at the churches.
+You might also like to explore the history of each of the churches in the Benefice, including church building history, and full lists of Rectors and Vicars who have worked at the churches.
+Find out more:

-We do hope you find something of use to you - Ed.
+We do hope you find something of use to you.